-A round-trip ticket from Dulles to Nairobi costs about $1,059.00, and a round-trip ticket from Dulles to Kisumu costs about $2,057.00.
+A round-trip ticket from BWI to Kisumu costs about $1,500.00.
 The per diem cost while in Kenya is $85 per day.
 This amount includes housing, food, and the cost of any events which BCM/D will host.
 The per diem amount is the same for all travelers, regardless of dates of travel or choice of service option.

 Total trip cost, not including flight, passport, visa, immunizations, insurance or personal incidental costs.